patrickgunnar/galadrielcss/CONTRIBUTING.md

-## Welcome to Galadriel.js!
+## Welcome to Galadriel.CSS!

-Greetings from the realm of Galadriel.js! 🌟 We invite fellow wizards of code and web artisans to embark on a magical journey with us.
-Galadriel.js, our creation, is a beacon of enchantment in the world of JavaScript libraries.
+Greetings from the realm of Galadriel.CSS! 🌟 We invite fellow wizards of code and web artisans to embark on a magical journey with us.
+Galadriel.CSS, our creation, is a beacon of enchantment in the world of JavaScript libraries.
 Join us in our quest to weave spells of elegance and innovation into the fabric of the web.

 **Your Magic Awaits! ✨**